 - 1. Disconnect electrical power. - 2.
-Disconnect the primary resistors yellow wire from terminal #4 and the white wire from terminal #1.
+Disconnect the primary resistor's yellow wire from terminal #4 and the white wire from terminal #1.
 Pull the two wires out of the control box and thru the insulated wall. - 3.
-Mark location of adjustment bracket. - 4.
-Remove two screws and the ice size thermostat probe tube bracket. - 5.
-Remove the evaporator side plastic sleeve and heater from the tube. - 6.
-Reverse the prior steps to replace.
-Probe tube must be inserted into plastic guide attached to evaporator. - 7.
-Place adjustment bracket in its original position.
-Check ice size.
+Mark location of probe tube bracket. - 4.
+Remove two screws and the probe tube bracket from the evaporator. - 5.
+Remove the plastic sleeve and heater from the tube. - 6.
+Replace heater and plastic tubes. - 7.
+Place probe tube bracket on evaporator in its original position.
+Probe tube must be inserted into plastic guide attached to evaporator.